 Now that you have some questions to think about, you can take the time to evaluate what is important to you in searching for the right medical alert system.

-Medical Alert Systems: Types and Features of a Modern Alert System
+Medical Alert Systems: Features of a Modern Medical Alert

 Lets cover the different types of medical alert devices and the features available in today’s modern systems.

 Are you homebound or someone who frequently comes and goes from home?
 The answer to this question will play a large part in determining what type of system you should look for.
 There are two main types of medical alert systems on the market today: In-Home and Cellular.

 In-Home medical alert systems generally require a landline phone connection in the home, although there are also in-home systems that can use a cellular signal and do not require a phone line.
 A base station will connect to the phone line and an electrical unit.
 When the button is pressed on the accompanying pendant, the base station places a call to a call center of trained professionals.
 In-Home systems are best for those who spend the majority of their time in or around the home in order to stay within the base station range of 400-1500 sq/ft.

 Cellular medical alert systems are able to provide coverage anywhere a typical cell phone would work (depending on cell carrier).
 Cellular alert devices perform in a similar way to in-home systems by connecting the user to a call center once the button is pressed.
 Cellular systems are great for people who travel, are able to drive or are always on the go.
 Cellular devices can be worn discreetly around the neck, on a belt clip or placed in a pocket or purse.